Shoma Morita

 3. Purposeful Action Over Emotional Control (行動, Kōdō)

-This is the behavioral cornerstone.
+This is the behavioural cornerstone of Morita Therapy.
 Patients are encouraged to focus on what needs to be done (their responsibilities, goals, or tasks) in the external world, irrespective of their current emotional state.
 If you feel anxious but need to work, you work.
 This action shifts attention away from self-preoccupation and breaks the cycle of trying to 'feel good' before acting.
 Morita stressed the concept of "doing the necessary" (必要を為す, hitsuyō o nasu).

 4. The Law of Mental Function (精神の法則, Seishin no Hōsoku)

-Morita noted a paradox in human mental life: the more you try to suppress an emotion, the stronger it becomes (e.g., trying not to think of a white bear).
+Morita noted a paradox in the human condition: the more you try to suppress an emotion, the stronger it becomes.
 Conversely, feelings often follow action.
-By engaging in purposeful activity, even while anxious, the feelings of satisfaction or competence eventually emerge, diminishing the anxiety's influence.
+By engaging in purposeful activity, even while anxious, the feelings of satisfaction or competence eventually emerge, diminishing the anxiety's influence and can change your emotional state.

 Therapeutic Stages and Modern Influence

-The early application of Morita Therapy was remarkably austere, a far cry from the plush offices of contemporary psychotherapy.
+The early application of Morita Therapy was different from past Western and contemporary psychotherapy.
 Patients would often begin with a period of absolute rest in isolation, sometimes for a week, forbidden from speaking, reading, or engaging in any activity.
-This seemingly harsh regimen was designed to heighten their awareness of internal sensations and the natural ebb and flow of their minds.
-Following this, patients gradually engaged in productive labor—chopping wood, tending gardens, cleaning—starting with tasks that might initially seem unpleasant or mundane.
+This stage of treatment was designed to heighten their awareness of internal sensations and the natural ebb and flow of their minds.
+Following this, patients gradually engaged in productive physical activities, such as chopping wood, tending gardens, cleaning, starting with everyday tasks that might initially seem unpleasant or mundane.
 The crucial directive was to focus on the task at hand, to act with purpose, regardless of how one felt.

-This emphasis on purposeful action is the bedrock of Morita Therapy.
-If you are anxious about public speaking, Morita would not ask you to delve into the origins of your fear or to challenge its rationality.
-Instead, he would instruct you to prepare your speech, to practice, and to deliver it—all while accepting the presence of anxiety as a natural, albeit unpleasant, companion.
+This emphasis on purposeful action is the basis of Morita Therapy.
+If you are anxious about public speaking, a Morita therapist is unlikely to ask you to delve into the origins of your fear or to challenge its rationality.
+Instead, they would instruct you to prepare your speech, to practice, and to deliver it—all while accepting the presence of anxiety as a natural, albeit unpleasant, companion.
 The goal is not to feel calm before acting, but to recognize that calm often follows action, and that sometimes, calm doesn't come at all, and that's okay too.

-His influence, though perhaps less overtly recognized in mainstream Western psychology than that of Freud or Jung, is palpable.
-Elements of Morita Therapy can be seen echoed in contemporary approaches such as Acceptance and Commitment Therapy (ACT), which similarly advocates for psychological flexibility, mindful acceptance of difficult thoughts and feelings, and committing to values-driven action.
-Cognitive Behavioral Therapy (CBT), while more focused on cognitive restructuring, also shares Morita's emphasis on behavioral change as a pathway to psychological well-being.
-Even the rising tide of mindfulness-based interventions owes a debt to Morita’s pioneering recognition of the power of detached observation.
+Elements of Morita Therapy can be seen in many modern psychotherapies.
+One example is Acceptance and Commitment Therapy (ACT), which advocates for psychological flexibility, mindful acceptance of difficult thoughts and feelings, and committing to values-driven action.
+Cognitive Behavioural Therapy (CBT), while more focused on cognitive restructuring, also shares Morita Therapy’s focus on behavioural change as a pathway to psychological well-being.
+The many mindfulness-based psychotherapies also appear to be following in the footsteps of Morita therapy.